subutai-io/documentation/user/pages/02.working-with-subutai/06.using-bazaar/04.use-account-tools/docs.md

 ### Products

-This page lists your accepted Blueprints.
+This page lists your published Blueprints.
 You can edit their name, category, version, price (in GoodWill), description and logo.

 ### SSH key management

 Here you can easily manage your SSH keys - add, view, delete and edit keys.
 SSH keys are very important to gain terminal access to Environments and Containers on Subutai.

-To add your key, click the green Add button and paste your key in the appropriate field.
+To add your key, click the green Add button and paste your public key in the appropriate field.
 Click add and your key will be successfully added to the Bazaar!

 ### My Blueprints

-This section allows you to add your GitHub projects to the Subutai Bazaar Apps section.
+This section allows you to import your own Subutai Blueprint projects from GitHub into the Bazaar.
 You can for instance create your own Blueprint in GitHub, then authorize it on the Subutai Bazaar and upload it.
 After that, you will be able to build Environments based on your Blueprint.
 You can also publish your blueprint to make it available to other Bazaar users.

 ### Application settings